-The bacterial biofilm on teeth discussed earlier is commonly referred to as dental plaque.
-Dental plaque consists of a community of diverse bacteria from more than 700–800 different species of bacteria.1 While there is great diversity in the potential bacterial makeup of any given patient’s dental plaque, typically, a healthy person has only about 120 different species in their dental plaque.
-Interestingly, patients with high risk for dental caries may have more gross amount of plaque but usually have fewer total species.2 Not as many bacteria are adapted to survive in the low pH conditions of the dental-caries-producing plaque or biofilm.
+The bacterial biofilm on teeth is commonly referred to as dental plaque.
+Dental plaque consists of a community of diverse bacteria from more than 700–800 different species of bacteria.1 While there is great diversity in the potential bacterial makeup of everyone’s dental plaque, typically, a healthy person has only about 120 different species in their plaque.
+Interestingly, patients with high risk for dental caries (cavities) may have more gross plaque but usually have fewer total species.2 Not as many bacteria are adapted to survive in the low pH conditions of the dental-caries-producing plaque or biofilm.
 Dental plaque is a risk factor for cavities primarily in two different ways.
-First, if the plaque biofilm on your teeth has a high concentration of the cavity-causing bacteria (acidogenic/aciduric),there is an increased risk of tooth mineral loss.
+First, if the plaque biofilm on your teeth has a high concentration of the cavity-causing, acidic bacteria, there is an increased risk of tooth mineral loss.
 Second, if there is too much total bacterial plaque on your teeth, there is an increased risk of tooth mineral loss.

-The growth and type of dental plaque biofilm can be influenced by several factors, including the availability of nutrients, the pH of the oral environment, and the roughness of the tooth surface as rougher surfaces present an ideal setting for microbial adhesion.
+The growth and type of your dental plaque biofilm can be influenced by several factors, including the availability of nutrients, the pH of the oral environment, and the roughness of the tooth surface (rougher surfaces are an ideal setting for microbial adhesion).

 - B. Rosan, R. J. Lamont, “Dental Plaque Formation,” Microbes Infect 2(2000): 1599–607.